-When monotheism hit the stage long ago, it suggested to a world in which multiple Gods of multiple cultures was the norm that all those Gods were not real.
-At best, they were deceptions as only one God existed and deserved reverence.
+When monotheism hit the stage long ago, it suggested to a world in which multiple Gods of multiple cultures was the norm that all those Gods weren't real.
+At best, they were inferior or deceptions as only one God existed and deserved reverence.

 All Gods Are One

 Other ideas suggest that the individual Gods are not entities so much as concepts or facets of the All.
 Some liken this to objects such as disco balls and soccer balls that have multiple faces.
 The All is the ball while the faces are the different Gods humans recognize.

 Some will even argue that God appears to every individual differently to help fulfill the needs of the individual.
-This explains the human population need for multiple faiths and why a faith that was right for an individual during one phase of his or her life may not be right for him or her during another.
+This explains the human population's need for multiple faiths and why a faith that was right for an individual during one phase of their life may not be right for them during another.

 There Is Only One God

 If any group should be a bigger proponent of the all Gods are one God debate, it should be the monotheists.
-Monotheists who have witnessed services of faiths in which multiple Gods are honored note that the sensations and experience mirrors their own religious services.
+Monotheists who've witnessed services of faiths in which multiple Gods are honored note that the sensations and experience mirrors their own religious services.

 Differences in traditions, lifestyle, and theology certainly occur, but the entity worshiped and honored is one and the same.
 Some monotheists most definitely agree with the all Gods are one debate.

 Rather than seeing various Gods as merely aspects of their God, they see the other Gods as demons, delusions, or false idols.
-Some may argue that it is simply wrong to not go straight to the worship and honor of the All as that is the one true God.
+Some may argue that it's simply wrong to not go straight to the worship and honor of the All as that is the one true God.
 Why bother with a middle man when you can go straight to the head honcho?